-

 Which courts deal with class actions or collective redress proceedings?

-The court designated to hear a specific class action is determined according to the general rules of subject matter and territorial jurisdiction.
+As noted above, the court designated to hear a specific class action is determined according to the general rules of subject-matter and territorial jurisdiction.
 For example, the jurisdiction of the court in a class action seeking monetary relief will be determined by the total monetary compensation sought or estimated in the claim.
-Another example is a class action that is filed for a cause of action as to which the labor court holds exclusive jurisdiction.
-Such class action is adjudicated by the relevant labor court (except for cases where specific remedies are sought).
+Another example is a class action filed in relation to a cause of action over which the labour court has exclusive subject-matter jurisdiction.
+Such a class action will be adjudicated by the relevant labour court.

 -